AakaashRao/aakaashrao.github.io/_pages/about.md

   - /about.html
 ---

 I am a Ph.D. student in Economics at Harvard University.
 My research focuses on political, experimental, and behavioral economics.
-Prior to beginning at Harvard, I worked at Microsoft Research and the World Bank.
-I completed my undergraduate studies at the University of Chicago in December 2018.